ahmed-store/MTA-Daily-Ridership-Data-Analysis-Project/README.md

 - Ahmed Sherif Ahmed
 - Ahmed Mohamed El-Sayed
 - Ebtsam Emam El-Sayed
+ ### Overview
+This project analyzes the daily ridership of the Metropolitan Transportation Authority (MTA) across different transit modes, comparing post-pandemic ridership levels to pre-pandemic benchmarks.
+The goal is to identify trends, patterns, and insights that can inform transportation policies and operational decisions.
 ### Introduction
 Public transportation is a critical component of urban mobility, and understanding ridership trends can help transit authorities make data-driven decisions.
 The COVID-19